-Here introducing ‘Eggplants’ which are also known as aubergines, melongene, garden egg, guinea squash and brinjal.
-Originally eggplants belong to the nightshade family of plants like potatoes, tomatoes, and peppers.
+Here we will talk about some of the nutrition facts of eggplant .Eggplants are known with other names like aubergines, melongene, garden egg, guinea squash and brinjal.
+They are originally belong to the nightshade family of plants like potatoes, tomatoes, and peppers.

 Although we often consider eggplants as vegetables, they’re technically a fruit.
 Because they grow from a flowering plant and contain seeds.
 Eggplants are the most favorite ingredients in many delicious cuisines for food-lovers around the world.